The Best Things to Do in Kanchanaburi

 Relax on a bamboo rafting along the River

-If you want a real experience of the River Kwai, there is no better way than a bamboo rafting ride.
+If you want an authentic experience of the River Kwai, there is no better way than a bamboo rafting ride.
 You can book it from your hotel, and after a short trip on a motorboat, you will descend the river by gently floating on the bamboo raft.
-Best to go for a sunset rafting tour for good light reflections.
+Going for a sunset rafting tour for good light reflections is best.

 Walk the Hellfire Pass

-If you have visited a few war museums in town, once you are in Nam Tok, a visit of the Hellfire Pass is a follow on.
-Located on the way to Sai Yok National Park, many tour companies are offering a stop here a part of their packages.
-If you don’t want to hire a car, you can still visit it by yourself, by taking the train to Nam Tok and then by truck taxi to the entrance.
+If you have visited a few war museums in town, once you are in Nam Tok, visiting the Hellfire Pass is a follow-on.
+Located on the way to Sai Yok National Park, many tour companies are offering a stop here as part of their packages.
+If you don’t want to hire a car, you can still visit it by taking the train to Nam Tok and then by truck taxi to the entrance.

-There is also an interpretive centre of the history of the Pass and the Thai-Burma Railway.
-Mostly are live interviews of the POWs who survived, it’s very impressive and moving to hear their stories and commenting that time.
+There is also an interpretive centre on the history of the Pass and the Thai-Burma Railway.
+Most are live interviews of the POWs who survived.
+It’s impressive and moving to hear their stories and comments then.
 This memorial was built by the Australian Government and opened in 1998.

 You must walk the entire length of the Hellfire Pass 2.6 km (one-way) and stop along your way to get a feeling of the harsh conditions in which the soldiers worked.
 You will see different kinds of tributes, Australian flags, photos, and poppies sticking out of the cracks of the Hellfire Pass; they are left by visitors and relatives of the soldiers and labourers who perished while completing this difficult task.
 Get the audio headset to enhance the whole experience.